MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/learn-the-tools.md

 - map their environment for better tracking of surfaces
 - place and manipulate annotations, such as the arrow and the ink tool

+## Learn the Tools scenario
+1. On the Sign In page, technicians can go through Remote Assist Mobile's tutorial.
+2. Select Try It.
+Allow Remote Assist Mobile to access your Camera.
+3. If instead you click Sign In, you can go to the Menu.
+4. Select Try the Tools.
+Allow Remote Assist Mobile to access your Camera.
+5. Once you are in the tutorial experience, you are prompted to move your phone to map your space.
+6. Select the arrow tool.
+7. Tap and drag to place an arrow.
+8. Select the inking tool.
+9. Draw a line or circle.
+10. Practice placing and using other annotations.
+You can use the Color, Undo, or Trash icons.

 ## Tips
 ###
 What are the yellow tracking dots?